 Students enrolled in the Executive LLM will be part-time students at NYU School of Law and will be charged tuition on a per credit basis, not including fees.
 Tuition and fee schedules are set by New York University’s Bursar’s office.
-Click here for more information about tuition.
+Click here for more information about spring 2019 tuition and fees.

 Review our information about financial aid at NYU School of Law.